Wason1/DMR-Documentation/glossary.md

 **Containered trade product pack (CTPP)**
 CTPP -> Amoxil 500mg hard capsule, 20, blister pack

+**SNOMED CT**
+systemiatized nomenclatur of medicine - clinical terms

+**AMT**
+The Australian Meddicines Terminology (AMT) identifies all medicines commonly used in australia, including generic brands.
+It also fprovides standard names to accurately describe medications.

 ## Cerner

 **CNUM:**  Uniquely identifies a synonyn.
 CNUM can be used for dose range checking.
 Paracetemol 500mg tablet or Paracetemol 665mg tablet are seperate CNUM's.